Users, Groups, Roles and Privileges

 None of these new system tables are user accessible, which is great for AWS and their culture of secrecy, but bad for users, because it means we’ve stuck with whatever system tables (views, really) the devs put on top of these tables, and the devs are not good at system tables - and indeed, as we will see, they’ve messed this up in a couple of ways.

-There are one or two other issues.
+There are other issues.

 The implementation of roles is not Postgres-compliant or backwards compatible (note here the Postgres implementation of roles is backwards compatible, and so existing Postgres tooling continued to work when roles were introduced) and so existing tooling, either native or from Postgres, which uses the ACL columns to understand group privileges, will have no knowledge of roles at all.